AShurikas/Telegram-exchange-rate/README.md

 /exchange $10 to CAD or
 /exchange 10 USD to CAD - converts to the second currency with two decimal precision and return.
+/history USD/'currency code' for 7 days - return an image graph chart which shows the exchange rate of the selected currency to USD for the last 7 days.

 To start you have to configure your own 'API_KEY_telegram' for the bot.